Md-Adnan-Abir/research-paper/README.md

 If we look some years backward, there was minimal usage of telemedicine.
 But after the Covid-19 breakdown, people were confined to their homes; as a result, many started to realize telehealth's importance and incredible applications.
 According to a survey taken by "software advise" in 2022 state that 62% of patients want to keep using telemedicine.
-![Patients plan, source: https://www.softwareadvice.com](patients-plan.png)
+![Patients plan, source: https://www.softwareadvice.com](patients-plan.png) From that survey, it's clear how likely the telemedicine industry might grow in the near future.
+Moreover, we can observe rapid prosperity in the communication technology sector, which directly helps the telemedicine sector to show better efficiency.
+It's not long before when might be many crucial medical problems will be solved just by sitting at home or not going far for better hospitals.

 ## ( Ongoing...)